-- No obstacle must exceed 1.20 m in height and 1.40 m in spread, except in case of a jump-off, which must consist of a minimum of six obstacles and a maximum of eight obstacles of which a maximum of four maybe raised to 1.30 m. - 2.
-No banks, mounds, water jumps or ramps are allowed. - 3.
+- 1. No obstacle at a CSICh or a CSIOCh may exceed 1.30 m in height and 1.40 m in spread, except in case of a jump-off, which must consist of a minimum of six obstacles and a maximum of eight obstacles of which a maximum of four may be built at the maximum height of 1.30 m.
+Refer to Art.
+23 for the maximum height of obstacles at the Continental Championship. - 2.
+No banks, mounds or ramps are allowed.
+A water jump with a maximum spread of 2.50 m, over which is placed a vertical obstacle with any number of poles but with the use of FEI-approved safety cups, is allowed; this obstacle is judged as a vertical obstacle, not as a water jump (see JRs Art.
+211.10). - 3.
 Liverpools are allowed.